6ixx6ix/TrovoViewbot/README.md

 New ways to circumvent bot security:

   - Undetected chromedriver
-  - Patching the headless mode to not show up as headless
+  - DO NOT USE HEADLESS MODE ( It does not prevent DNS leaks and other stuff that will easily ban your accounts or not show legit watch time)
   - Residental proxies or virgin scraping proxies
   - Using the SAME proxies for the same account
   - Create accounts with a GMail or an iCloud account